friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/tutorials/car.md

     <blockquote class="author">by Utku Alkan and Frieda Hentschel</blockquote>
 </div>

 This tutorial walks you through building a stylized car.
-The scene features a red car with windows and wheels, smoothly driving across a platform, with additional details like lighting and subtle shake using `shakeObject_float` (currently there is no shake).
+The scene features a **red car with windows and wheels**, smoothly **driving across a platform**, with additional details like lighting and subtle shake using `shakeObject_float` (currently there is no shake).

-> Both visual scripting and standard scripting are explained.
+> Both Visual Scripting and Standard Scripting are explained.
 To keep the visual results of the ShaderGraph a bit clearer, all nodes were folded and do not show the visual preview.

 Once the UPM ist installed, this example can be [downloaded](../../unity.md#user-shaders).
 To change whether the ShaderGraph or the ShaderLab shader is applied to the material, drag-and-drop the desired one onto the corresponding material.